Revolver Likely Used By Van Gogh Sells In Paris

 The gun believed to have been used by Dutch painter Vincent Van Gogh to take his own life was sold at the Drouot auction house in Paris.

-The unnamed buyer bought the corroded 7mm caliber Lefaucheux revolver for 162,500 euros, about $182,000 U.S. dollars.
+The unnamed buyer bought the corroded 7mm caliber Lefaucheux revolver for about $182,000 dollars.
 The gun's trigger is pulled back, frozen in place, some think cementing the moment in which it would have dropped from Van Gogh's grasp.

-Its purchase has reignited the debate over whether or not Van Gogh died from a self-inflicted gunshot wound.
+Its purchase has reignited the debate over whether Van Gogh died from a self-inflicted gunshot wound.

 In 1960, the weapon was found by a farmer in the French village of Auvers-sur-Oise, just north of Paris, reports NPR's Eleanor Beardsley.
 It is here, Van Gogh is widely believed to have shot himself in the chest.